Portada

-The magazine Portada was a cultural and political magazine published in Santiago, Chile, from 1969 to 1976.
-It declared itself Catholic, non-neutral and contrary to revolutions.
-It is identified by Memoria Chilena as linked to Chilean nationalism and Opus Dei.
-Portada was a place where Chilean traditionalist and conservative intellectuals repeatedly expressed sympathy for ideas associated with Francoism such as "organic democracy" rooted in Medieval institutions and "Hispanic conservatism".
-Alongside Qué Pasa, Portada and was a magazine where much material critical of Salvador Allende and Juan Domingo Perón was published.
+Portada was a cultural and political magazine published in Santiago, Chile, from 1969 to 1976.
+It declared its ideology to be Catholic, non-neutral and opposed to revolution.
+The magazine was founded by a group of Chilean nationalists associated with Opus Dei.
+Portada was a place where Chilean traditionalist and conservative intellectuals repeatedly expressed sympathy for ideas associated with Francoism, such as the philosophy of a so-called organic democracy rooted in traditional, pre-modern institutions rather than in universal suffrage, and Hispanic conservatism.
+Alongside Qué Pasa, Portada was a magazine where much material critical of Salvador Allende and Juan Domingo Perón was published.

-Its first number was published in January 1969 and its 54th and last in September 1976.
+The magazine was first published in January 1969, and its 54th and final edition was published in September 1976.
 The publication had a hiatus between May 1974 and September 1975.

-Members of the editorial committée included the politicians Carlos Larraín and Hermógenes Pérez de Arce, businessman Ricardo Claro, journalist Cristián Zegers and historian Fernando Silva.
-Historian Gonzalo Vial Correa was for a time its chief editor.
+Members of the editorial committee included politicians Carlos Larraín and Hermógenes Pérez de Arce, businessman Ricardo Claro, journalist Cristián Zegers and historian Fernando Silva.
+Historian Gonzalo Vial Correa was for a time Portada's editor-in-chief.